-The Ratelle STD/HIV Prevention Training Center (PTC) is a project of the Division of STD Prevention, Massachusetts Department of Public Health.
-We are part of the National Network of STD/HIV Prevention Training Centers, which are funded by the Centers for Disease Control and Prevention (CDC).
-In conjunction with regional medical schools, health departments, and the National Laboratory Training Network (NLTN), the PTC offers courses for health care providers and laboratorians in the diagnosis, treatment, and management of sexually transmitted diseases and the prevention of Human Immunodeficiency Virus (HIV).
+The Sylvie Ratelle STD/HIV Prevention Training Center (PTC) is a project of the Division of STD Prevention, Massachusetts Department of Public Health.
+We are part of the National Network of STD Clinical Prevention Training Centers, which are funded by the Centers for Disease Control and Prevention (CDC).
+In conjunction with regional medical schools and health departments the PTC offers courses for health care providers in the diagnosis, treatment, and management of sexually transmitted diseases and the prevention of Human Immunodeficiency Virus (HIV).

-These offerings meet a need for effective training in STD clincial services in support of disease prevention, and are the primary source of post-graduate STD continuing education for health care professionals in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont
+These offerings meet a need for effective training in STD clinical services in support of disease prevention, and are the primary source of post-graduate STD continuing education for health care professionals in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, and Florida.

 About Sylvie Ratelle